Thumb Sucking & Your Child’s Teeth

 • Let Us Help.
 If your child sucks her thumb, fingers, or a pacifier, be sure to let us know.
 We can talk to her and help her understand how it will help her teeth to kick the habit.

-Click on image for larger version.
+Click on the image for a larger version.

 Finger Pacifier Stopping Tips

-Thumb sucking is just one reason why it's important to maintain your child's regular schedule of dental exams, starting from the age of 1 year.
-We can also teach you and your child effective oral hygiene techniques, help prevent tooth decay, and generally monitor dental growth and development.
+Thumb sucking is just one reason why it's essential to maintain your child's regular schedule of dental exams, starting from the age of 1 year.
+We can also teach you and your child effective oral hygiene techniques, help prevent tooth decay, and monitor dental growth and development.
 Though orthodontics can usually fix bite problems that result from sucking habits, we'd just as soon help you avoid this expense if possible!